particl/ccs-front/how-to-zcs/index.md

 **You will only have to do this step once!
 If you make future proposals, you can skip to Step 2.**

 First things first, you're going to need an account on [Github](https://github.com).
-Register for an account (use a strong password), and then navigate to the [ZCS Proposals repo](https://github.com/zcoinofficial/ccs-proposals).
+Register for an account (use a strong password), and then navigate to the [PCS Proposals repo](https://github.com/particl/ccs-proposals).
 Click the "Fork" button.

 ![Click this fork button](/img/how-to/fork.png)

-You should see the "Forking zcoinofficial/ccs-proposals" message.
+You should see the "Forking particl/ccs-proposals" message.

 ![Fork success](/img/how-to/fork-success.png)